 - No bacon?
 Swap in crumbled sausage, pancetta, or cubed ham or Canadian bacon.
 You'll just need to add more oil before step 3 since the ginger and garlic won't have bacon fat to cook in.

-- Take this to the next level by serving it with a fried egg over the top.
+- Take this to the next level by serving it with a perfectly fried egg on top.

 📖 Recipe